Why should I consider this course?

 What does the course cover?

 The course will provide a thorough training in modern mathematical finance, from mathematical foundations to the latest trends in financial markets.
-The whole course is underpinned by a thorough training in programming in Matlab, R and C++.
+The whole course is underpinned by a thorough training in programming in Python and C++.

 Find out more about the course components.